Aigerim-Zh/MechaCar_Statistical_Analysis/README.md

 ### What is the null hypothesis or alternative hypothesis?
-* Null hypothesis: There is no difference in the performance of the MechaCars and its competitors across the selected features
+* **Null hypothesis**: There is no difference in the performance of the MechaCars and its competitors across the selected features
-* Alternate hypothesis: There is a statistically significant difference in the performance of the MechaCars and its competitors across the selected features
+* **Alternate hypothesis**: There is a statistically significant difference in the performance of the MechaCars and its competitors across the selected features

 ### What statistical test would you use to test the hypothesis?
 And why?
 This study could be done with ANOVA testing as it can test whether they are statistically significant differences between means of independent variables for several groups.